Introduction to Continuous Integration with Xamarin

 Git And Jenkins

 Another common CI environment can be entirely OS X based.
 This scenario involves using Git for source code control and Jenkins for the build server.
-Both of these are running on a single Mac OS X computer with Xamarin Studio installed.
+Both of these are running on a single Mac OS X computer with Visual Studio for Mac installed.
 This is very similar to the Visual Studio Team Services + Jenkins environment discussed in the previous section:

 Note: Jenkins is not supported by Xamarin.